dhellmann/pymotw-3/source/sys/imports.rst

 after the path is modified.
 The finder recognizes the shelf and returns a loader, which is used for all imports from that shelf.
-The initial package-level import creates a new module object and then uses :command:`exec` to run the source loaded from the shelf, using the new module as the namespace so that names defined in the source are preserved as module-level attributes.
+The initial package-level import creates a new module object and then uses :command:`exec` to run the source loaded from the shelf.
+It uses the new module as the namespace so that names defined in the source are preserved as module-level attributes.

 .. {{{cog